-The day of Hrant Dink's funeral was the evidence of how far Turkey had travelled since that press conference at Istanbul's Patriarchate in 1994.
-More than 12 years on, the Ermeni pic epithet hurled by nationalists was overtaken by the cries of Hepimiz Ermeniz ("We are all Armenians!") in the throats of tens of thousands of Turks.
-Hrant himself, in his life as much as his death, had played an enormous role in bringing about that change.
+The day of Hrant Dink's funeral was the evidence of how far Turkey had traveled since that press conference at Istanbul's Patriarchate in 1994.
+More than twelve years on, the Ermeni pic epithet hurled by nationalists was overtaken by the cries of Hepimiz Ermeniz ("We are all Armenians!") in the throats of tens of thousands of Turks.
+Hrant himself , in his life as much as his death, had played an enormous role in bringing about that change.
 He opened the door to a future that Armenians and Turks must find together.

-This article originally appeared on openDemocracy.net under a Creative Commons license.
-To view the original article, please click here.
-Hratch Tchilingirian is associate director of the Eurasia Research Programme at the Judge Business School, Cambridge University.
+By Hratch Tchilingirian, associate director of the Eurasia Research Programme at the Judge Business School, Cambridge University